*Disclaimer: Use of harsh language and triggering subject matter*

-I remember the happy day Theewoman...well technically Theebaby…chose the paint color.
-She was young and still lovely.
+I remember the happy day Theewoman, well technically Theebaby, chose the paint color.
+She was young and so lovely.
 Full of youthful passion.
 An idealist.
 Poor soul thought she could change the world.
 That was before Theeman had "knocked some sense" into her one too many times and it wasn't his fault, "she made him do it."
 It was "for her own good."

 It was always a happy time when the big-red-truck was not in the driveway—sometimes for a lot of days in a row—because I was allowed inside Theehouse the whole time with my person.
 When Theeman was home, I was allowed to be inside as long as I didn't "get under his fucking feet" or make Theehouse "smell like a fucking dog."